thliebig/openEMS-Project/doc-src/concepts/fparser.rst

   - ``y0(x)``, ``y1(x)``, ``yn(n, x)``

-  - These functions are CSXCAD extensions, for weighting functions only.
+  - These functions are CSXCAD extensions for spatial expressions only.
+It's currently unimplemented for temporal expressions.

 Other Syntax
 ~~~~~~~~~~~~~